 Caroline Woodward, Communications Manager

-I have been at the Families Federation now for nearly five years having worked previously in various comms and marketing roles in the third sector from organisations such as the Young Farmers’ Clubs through to more recently sight loss organisations – RNIB and Guide Dogs.
+I have been at the Families Federation now for five+ years having previously worked in various comms and marketing roles in the third sector.

 I absolutely love promoting the work of the Families Federation through our many channels.
 (Nick says I’m a complete pain to work with if I haven’t been out on the road at least once each week – obviously tricky at the moment!).
 This includes sharing what news and services are out there in the wider armed forces community which personnel and families can tap into (there are hundreds!).